Australia’s social media laws for under 16s

 Social media can also help young people feel connected and part of something.
 It can be a space for expressing creativity and exploring identity, relieving boredom, or finding mental health information and support.
 Losing access might be emotionally tough for young people and their families.

-Illustration of boy in wheelchair browsing online with their phone
+Illustration of boy in wheelchair browsing online on phone

-Tips for helping a young person adapt to social media restrictions
+Tips for helping a young person with social media age restrictions

 • Stay calm and curious: Listen without judgement to what they’re saying.
 Social media may be a big part of their life.